 - Sleep problems

-How Much Does TRT Cost?
+How Much Does Testosterone Treatment Cost?

 One reason why men are apprehensive about TRT is its potential cost.
 That’s a valid concern—money doesn’t go as far as it used to and healthcare is notoriously expensive.
-But the costs associated with TRT can vary, and they may not be as expensive as you think.
+But the costs associated with TRT treatment can vary, and they may not be as expensive as you think.

 Testosterone replacement therapy is effective, and the costs associated with it depend on a number of factors: